Matome Ugaki: Suicide

-Ugaki on 15 August 1945 before his final kamikaze mission.
+Ugaki on 15 August 1945 before his kamikaze mission.

 On 15 August 1945, Emperor Hirohito made a radio announcement conceding defeat and calling for the military to lay down their arms.
-After listening to the announcement of Japan's defeat, Ugaki made final entry in his diary noting that he had not yet received an official cease-fire order, and that as he alone was to blame for the failure of Japanese aviators to stop the American advance, he would fly one last mission himself to show the true spirit of bushido.
+After listening to the announcement of Japan's defeat, Ugaki made the final entry in his diary noting that he had not yet received an official cease-fire order, and that as he alone was to blame for the failure of Japanese aviators to stop the American advance, he would fly one last mission himself to show the true spirit of bushido.
 His subordinates protested, and even after Ugaki had climbed into the back seat of a Yokosuka D4Y4 of the 701st Kokutai (Allied reporting name "Judy") dive bomber piloted by Lieutenant Tatsuo Nakatsuru, Warrant Officer Akiyoshi Endo—whose place in the kamikaze roster Ugaki had usurped—climbed into the same space that the admiral had already occupied.
 Thus, the aircraft containing Ugaki took off with three men (piloted by Lieutenant Nakatsuru, reconnaissance by Warrant Officer Endo, and Ugaki), as opposed to two each in the remaining ten aircraft.
 Prior to boarding his aircraft, Ugaki posed for pictures and removed his rank insignia from his dark green uniform, taking only a ceremonial short sword given to him by Admiral Yamamoto.

 Elements of this last flight most likely followed the Ryukyu flyway southwest to the many small islands north of Okinawa, where U.S. forces were still on alert at the potential end of hostilities.
 Endo served as radioman during the mission, sending Ugaki's final messages, the last of which at 19:24 reported that the plane had begun its dive onto an American vessel.
 However, U.S. Navy records do not indicate any successful kamikaze attack on that day, and it is likely that all aircraft on the mission (with the exception of three that returned due to engine problems) crashed into the ocean, struck down by American anti-aircraft fire.
 Although there are no precise accounts of an intercept made by Navy or Marine fighters or Pacific Fleet surface units against enemy aircraft in this vicinity at the time of surrender, it is possible further research may reveal more detail as to which ships (if any) were attacked.

 The next morning, the crew of LST-926 claimed to have found the still smoldering remains of a "cockpit" (implying a shootdown or violent ditching of some sort, but not the exact cause) with three bodies on the beach of Iheyajima Island.
 The third man, his head crushed and right arm missing, wore a dark green uniform and a short sword was found nearby.
 The sailors buried the bodies in the sand.
-He was posthumously awarded the Grand Cordon of the Order of the Rising Sun.